 Screen damage will occur when pressure is applied to the screen.
-Users must avoid leaning on the top of the device or placing objects in a book bag in a way that it applies pressure to the screen.
+Users must avoid leaning on the top of the device or placing objects in a book bag or protective case in a way that it applies pressure to the screen.